gerardpc/sde_simulator/README.md

     x' = v
     v' = 0 + sigma/m

-The first equation is clear, and the 2nd equation is Newton's 2nd law.
+The first equation is the definition of the velocity, and the 2nd equation is Newton's 2nd law.
+This is precisely the equation included in the repository by default: inspect the code to understand the syntax.
-This is precisely the equation included in the code by default, and should be used as an example for other, arbitrary, drift and diffusion functions.
-Of course, every time any of these functions is changed, the C++ code should be recompiled with the command indicated in section 1.
+Following this example, other, arbitrary, drift and diffusion functions can be written.
+Of course, every time any of these functions is changed, the C++ code has to be recompiled with the command indicated in section 1.

 3- Changing the function f(x) that is used in the expected value, <f(Y_t)>
 --------------